EasyMing777/Spatial_AIVE/README.md

 ---

 ## Abstract

-Vision-Language Models (VLMs) have made strong progress in 2D understanding and shown promise in 3D domains, yet their spatial reasoning is often limited by incomplete visual observations.
-Because active physical exploration is not always practical, AIVE explores informative viewpoints through visual imagination.

-**AIVE** is an efficient active imagined-view exploration framework for spatial Visual Question Answering (VQA).
-A VLM **Planner** generates targeted exploration strategies, while a generative World Model **Dreamer** synthesizes 3D-consistent future views.
-This direct, goal-oriented exploration avoids costly test-time search and redundant imagination.
-Across challenging spatial reasoning tasks, AIVE improves accuracy over prior baselines by an average of **5.2%** and achieves up to a **4.8× inference speedup** over imagination-based methods.
+While Vision-Language Models (VLMs) have excelled in 2D understanding and shown promise in 3D domains, their spatial reasoning is often hindered by incomplete visual observations.
+Since active physical exploration to gather missing information is usually impractical, leveraging visual generation to imagine the unobserved views provides a more feasible and efficient solution.
+We propose AIVE, an efficient active imagined-view exploration framework for spatial Visual Question Answering (VQA) that learns to directly select informative exploration actions, thereby amortizing costly test-time search and scoring.
+Departing from prior approaches that suffer from substantial inference latency, AIVE employs two key components: a VLM Planner generates targeted exploration strategies, while a generative World Model Dreamer synthesizes 3D-consistent future views accordingly.
+To facilitate training and evaluation, we introduce SpaThor, a benchmark comprising expert trajectories and action-conditioned visual transitions.
+Extensive experiments demonstrate that AIVE achieves state-of-the-art performance on challenging spatial reasoning tasks, outperforming prior baselines by an average margin of 5.2%.
+Notably, it delivers up to a 4.8× inference speedup over imagination-based methods, highlighting its potential for embodied spatial reasoning.

 > [!NOTE]
 > **SpaThor-1K is being prepared for public release and will be available soon.**